bcit-ltc/infrastructure-documentation-helm/README.md

 ## Installing the Chart

-Our registry images are public, but [GitHub's "Working with Container Registries"](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) says:
+Our registry images are public, but in ["Working with Container Registries"](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), GitHub says:
 > "You need an access token to publish, install, and delete private, internal, and public packages."

 1. Create a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and set it in your terminal shell: